integreat-io/integreat-adapter-xml/README.md

   applied when going _to_ the service
 - `namespaces`: May be an object with uris as keys and prefixes as values.
 Any namespace matching an uri will use the given prefix.
 Use an empty string `''` to indicate a default namespace that will not have any prefix.
+Also, prefixes that start with a hyphen (`'-'`) will be treated as a default namespace, in case you need different default namespaces in different places.
 - `hideXmlDirective`: When set to `true`, the leading `<?xml version="1.0" encoding="utf-8"?>` will not be included in the serialized XML.
 This only has an effect when going to the serice, and the